abhinav-TB/Pic2Vedio/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * python 3.7
-* pytorch model file which can be downloaded from [here](https://objectstorage.ap-hyderabad-1.oraclecloud.com/n/ax9kets4h5ld/b/pic2video_pth/o/vox-cpk.pth.tar)

 ### Installation